omkar260/KNN_HealthCare-Hospital-Management-System/Readme.txt

 5. Expected delivery date for placed order is 15 days ahead of the current date and can cancel an order at a later timer, though it must be 3 business days before the delivery date: Implemented
 6. Having good amount of data in terms of products and doctors: Done
-7. All accounts login information is stored in MYSQL database and All patient transactions/orders/appointments stored in SQL database (MySQL): Implemented
+7. All accounts login information is stored in MYSQL database and All patient transactions/orders/appointments regarding information stored in SQL database (MySQL): Implemented
 8. Patient is able to submit product reviews: Implemented
 9. Patient/Doctor/Medicine Manager is able to view submitted product reviews: Implemented